NotLugozzi/KonmaiLoader-UI/README.md

 - Built-in Nvcuda/nvcuvid binaries.
 Helps with playing newer KFC builds on amd/intel arc cards
 - Easier steam hooking for getting the game to run under proton without too many hiccups.
-- Last, but not least - a nice new UI made in Dart and Flutter, with material you support and with game autodetection/easier setup it also adds shocklink support if you're into that, allowing you to send events on track fail and on a score threshold [wip]
+- Last, but not least - a nice new UI made in Dart and Flutter, with material you support and with game autodetection/easier setup it also adds openshock support if you're into that, allowing you to send events on track fail and on a score threshold [wip as in i need to get working on it lol]

 Sadly since the loader itself is still in early stages all we can provide now is the UI that (should) be fully backwards compatible with Spice and BT5, although there is still more code cleanup to do.